bosch-io/iot-things-examples/historian/README.md

 ## Usage

-Use the following URL to look at the collected data:
+Use the following URL to look at the collected data and authenticate with your permissions user:

 http://localhost:8080/history/data/###thingId###/features/###featureId###/properties/###propertyPath###